Anaïs Gallagher

-Anaïs Gallagher (/əˈneɪ.ɪs/; born 27 January 2000) is a British model, photographer, presenter and social media personality.
+Anaïs Gallagher (/əˈneɪ.ɪs/; born 27 January 2000) is an English model, photographer, presenter, editor and Internet personality.
 The daughter of Oasis musician Noel Gallagher and columnist Meg Mathews, she modelled for Accessorize, Reebok, H&M and Dolce & Gabbana, and presented Friday Download.
 She also filmed the music video for Inhaler's "My Honest Face" and has written for Teen Vogue and Tatler.

-Life and career
+Early life and education

-Anaïs Gallagher was born on 27 January 2000 at Worthing Hospital in West Sussex to Oasis musician Noel Gallagher and Meg Mathews and was named after Anaïs Nin.
+Anaïs Gallagher was born on 27 January 2000 at the Portland Hospital in Marylebone, central London to Oasis musician Noel Gallagher and Meg Mathews and was named after Anaïs Nin.
 She grew up in Primrose Hill, North London.
 Her parents divorced when she was a toddler in 2001, but she remained close with both of them.
 She was kept out of the public eye for most of her childhood.
 She has two younger paternal half-brothers and is the niece of Liam Gallagher.

 Gallagher boarded at Bedales School in Hampshire before switching to a day school in Hampstead.
 Gallagher, like her father, is dyslexic.
 She stated in December 2018 that she had been vegetarian since she was nine or ten and in October 2020 that she was teetotal owing to her parents' experiences with drugs.
 She became interested in photography aged six or seven after being given a disposable camera by her mother and graduated with a degree in photography from the Camberwell College of Arts.